 You should air fry butternut squash at 380 degrees Fahrenheit.

-Storing: Store leftovers in airtight containers in the refrigerator for up to 4 days.
+Storing: Place any leftovers in an airtight container and store them in the refrigerator for up to 4 days.

-Reheating: You can reheat butternut squash cubes in an air fryer or microwave.
-For best results, reheat in an air fryer at 350ºF for 3 – 6 minutes until warm and crisp.
-If you made the garlic sage flavor, do not air fry to reheat – microwave them for 30 – 45 seconds until warm.
+Reheating: For the best texture, reheat butternut squash cubes in the air fryer at 350ºF for 3 to 6 minutes until warm and crispy.
+If you’re reheating the garlic sage version, skip the air fryer and microwave them instead for 30 to 45 seconds, just until warmed through.

 If you loved this recipe, try these next!